-Disbursement dates for Pell Grant checks are scheduled based on a student's scheduled attendance hours.
+Disbursement dates for Pell Grant checks is are scheduled based on a student's scheduled attendance hours.
 Checks not picked up within 30 days may be cancelled and payment forfeited.
 The amount and disbursement date of student financial aid is contingent on the actual number of hours (in-class time) a student has attended.
+It is anticipated that the Pell Grant will be disbursed in two (2) payments during the regular school year with another payment being awarded at the conclusion of the summer term, as applicable.
 Disbursements are made according to the defined payment periods for each program and the individual needs of each student.